Laser Cataract Surgery

 Cataract surgery is the most common surgical procedure world-wide.
 Cataract surgery has evolved considerably in the last 50 years especially in the last few years with the introduction of the Victus Femtosecond Laser.
 The FIRST Victus Femtosecond Laser was introduced to the UK by Centre for Sight in 2012 and more recently another laser CAPSULaser.
 The laser used for Laser Refractive Lens Replacement (natural lens replacement) and Cataract Surgery takes the precision and safety of surgery to a completely new level.

 Cataract surgery is performed as a Day Case operation and is the most common surgical procedure performed in the world.
 In the UK 380,000 procedures are performed a year.
 The procedure is performed through microincisions (1.8mm at Centre for Sight) and all patients are treated using a laser to perform a critical portion of the procedure – no compromise !

 The use of a laser in cataract surgery takes safety and precision of surgery to a completely new level.
 Victus Laser Cataract performs absolutely perfect, repeatable and reliable surgery with considerable accuracy with a round and complete opening in the lens capsule, a critical component of the procedure.
 With this level of perfection, cataract/lens surgery has become even safer and more predictable.
 Combined with high performance implants, those with cataracts can look forward to elimination of glasses altogether!*

-Natural Lens Replacement also known as Refractive Lens Exchange and branded by some as Clarivu™ or NuVu is a process where the natural lens of the eye is replaced with a high performance lens implant to correct vision.
+Natural Lens Replacement also known as Laser Lens Replacement and branded by some as Clarivu™ or NuVu is a process where the natural lens of the eye is replaced with a high performance lens implant to correct vision.
 Use of these lenses such as the Trifocal lens, provides patients with spectacle independence*.

 *Note those who have Diabetes are not suitable for Trifocal lenses.
 The choice of lens is limited to monofocal lens implants, Accommodative Crystalens or the WIOL-CF extended depth of focus lens.
 Your consultant at Centre for Sight will discuss these options in more detail with you at consultation.